 Video of the Day

-Online retailers specializing in individual dinnerware pieces carry discontinued Pottery Barn dishes and kitchen items.
+Some online retailers specializing in individual dinnerware pieces, like Replacements, Ltd., carry discontinued Pottery Barn dishes and kitchen items.
 Search through the site's online database for a specific pattern name.
-Pictures are available of some patterns to ensure a match.
-If the reseller does not have any of the items you need in stock, they may be able to notify you when they acquire pieces matching your desired pattern.
+Photos are available for some patterns to ensure a match.
+If the reseller does not have any of the items you need in stock, they may be able to notify you if those pieces come in.

 Online Auction Sites

-Visit an online auction site and search through current auction listings to find general or specific Pottery Barn pieces.
-Narrow your search to items with detailed descriptions and at least several pictures to determine the condition of a piece you're considering.
-In many cases, a seller will answer specific questions if you post a question on the item listing.
+One more place you can look for discontinued Pottery Barn pieces is on auction sites like eBay.
+Narrow your search to items with detailed descriptions and at least several photos to determine the condition of a piece you're considering.
+In many cases, a seller will answer specific questions if you post on the item listing.
 Check the seller's feedback rating as well to help ensure a satisfactory transaction.
-Sellers with poor feedback may not provide accurate details or may not ship items quickly.
+Sellers with poor feedback may not provide accurate details or ship items quickly.